UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 When the program starts, it attempts to find a serial port for the connected SensorTag.
 In this phase, if the port is not automatically found, the user can input a port number to connect to.
 Automatic port selection can be disabled by using the `-m` flag.

-After connecting to a port, the TUI can be used to manually send messages to the connected SensorTag, and to control the Interface by commands displayed in '.help'.
+After connecting to a port, the TUI can be used to manually send messages to the connected SensorTag, and to control the gateway by commands displayed in '.help'.
 The most notable command is '.reconnect', which can be used to try to re-establish connection to the SensorTag, if you should need to do so.